How To Go Zero Waste At Home

 Not only will you reduce waste by repurposing food scraps.
 But you'll also have made your own healthy soil from food scraps for growing the next round of fruits and veggies you intend on consuming.
 It's all one big cycle of life.
 Talk about sustainable living!

 Not to toot out own horn, but remember how we mentioned that our deodorant comes in biodegradable packaging?
 Well, we're not the only ones!

-Plenty of other companies have decided to go zero waste, forgoing plastic packaging for more sustainable options.
+Plenty of other companies have decided to go zero waste, forgoing plastic packaging and plastic wrap for more sustainable options.
 And if you find yourself bulk buying, bring your own reusable bag and reusable containers like mason jars to collect your items without succumbing to the wrath of bulk stores' plastic bags.